Weather Authority Alert Day this Friday

 This spring severe weather pattern starts with a cold pool of air at the upper-levels (20-40,000 feet) of the atmosphere.
 This cold pool of air is then pushed into the Deep South where the strong spring sun has been heating up the ground.
 This creates a very unstable atmospheric condition.

+Furthermore, these storms can last and last.
+These are called "super cells."
+These super cells can ramble on for hundreds of miles (both day and night) and dump extremely heavy rains, hail, high winds and tornadoes.

-This past weekend, a similar weather pattern spawned dozens of tornadoes that killed 9 people.
+This past weekend, a similar weather pattern spawned dozens of tornadoes that killed nine people.

 Again, too early to tell of we will see a similar pattern of tornadoes, but it is something we will be watching closely.
 From tornadoes to a round of heavy rains, Friday will likely be very busy in the weather office.